akaloti/BS-Card-Web-Game/README.md

 --------

 The user interacts with the game through clicking.
-He/she can choose which of three styles (i.e. stylesheets) that he/she wants the game to use, and he/she can choose which of three background tracks that he/she wants the game to use.
+He/she can choose which style (i.e. stylesheet) that he/she wants the game to use, and he/she can choose which background track that he/she wants the game to use.

 The application allows much of what is expected in a typical